ChronosTeam/ChronosGL/class_glossary.md

-# ChronosGL Concepts
+# Base Layer (uses nothing)
+The **base layer** contains many of the fundamental abstractions like NamedEntity, RenderInputs, RenderInputProvider, RenderProgram, Spacial, Node.
+Illumination, Perspective, Camera, etc

+It was broken out of the **core layer** because it does not have dependencies on dart:web_gl' which simplifies unit testing.

-## Input
+## Concept Input

-An Input is a parameter for a ShaderProgram
+An **Input** is parameter to a program running on the GPU

-The primary examples of inputs are: Uniforms, Attributes, VertexBuffers Each Input has a canonical name, c.f. shader_object.dart.
+The best known input types are Uniforms and Attributes but ChronosGL goes a step further and also considers blending modes, depth-test, etc. to be inputs as well.

+Each input has a **canonical name**.
+By convention the first letter of the name signals the type of input:

+* a: "Attribute" (aVertexPosition, aTextureCoordinates, aNormal, ...)
+* u: "Uniform" (uPerspectiveViewMatrix, uTexture, ...)
+* c: "Controls" (cDepthWrite, cDepthTest, cBlendEquation, ...)
+* v: "Varying Attributes"
+* i: "Indexer Attributes"

-A large number of those are already registered by default.
+A large number of **canonical names** are already registered by default.
 Additional ones required by custom shaders can be registered at startup.
-There are small number of unusual control inputs, e.g. cBlend that indirectly effect the behavior of a ShaderProgram.
-These are mostly related to fixed function features, like blending and depth buffers.

-## abstract class RenderInputProvider extends NamedEntity

-RenderInputProvider provides inputs necessary for running a ShaderProgram.
+See lib/src/base/shader_object.dart for a list.

-Typically several RenderInputProvider are required to provide all the parameter for a ShaderProgram.
-In particular, Uniforms and Attrbutes originate in different RenderInputProviders
+## Class NamedEntity
+is inherited by almost all other classes in ChronosGL.
+It mostly exists to help with debugging by giving names to objects.
+It also provides a simple mechanism for en-/dis-abling objects, though what it means to be disabled will differ from class to class.

+## Class RenderInputs (is a NamedEntity)
+represents a collection of **Inputs**
+There is only one class inheriting from it: RenderProgram So it will likely go away.
+**RenderInputs** are populated by **RenderInputProvider**.

-## class Material extends RenderInputProvider
+## Class RenderInputProvider (is a NamedEntity)

-Material is a light weight container for Inputs.
+is an abstraction for adding/removing inputs to/from a RenderInputs object.

+Typically the RenderInputs object will be GPU program and the RenderInputsProvider a Projections object to provide a perspective matrix uniform or a MeshData object to provide vertex attributes or Material object to provide color and texture uniforms or ...

+## Class RenderProgram (is a RenderInputs)
+represents several invocations of the same program running on the GPU.
+It consists of a tree of **Nodes** which provide **Inputs** for the program.
+The program is invoked once for most **Nodes** while traversing the tree recursively.

-## class Spatial extends NamedEntity
+## Class Spatial (is a NamedEntity)

-Spatial is a base class for object that need to be transformed, e.g. moved, scaled, rotated.
+is a base class for object that need to be transformed, e.g. moved, scaled, rotated.

-## class Node extends Spatial
+## Class Node (is a Spatial)

-Node represents a tree hierarchy of objects that well be rendered with a single RenderProgram.
+represents a tree hierarchy of objects that well be rendered by rendered RenderProgram.
-Currently, only leaf Nodes will cause draw calls by providing both MeshData and Material (and optionally InstancerData).
+Currently, only leaf Nodes will cause draw calls by providing **Inputs** for MeshData and Material (and optionally InstancerData).
 Non leaf Nodes (aka containers) currently do not support having a Material associated with them but we would like to change that.
 Each Node is also a Spatial so it be re-oriented with respect to its parent

-## class RenderInputs extends NamedEntity
+## Class Light
+represents a light source with helpers for light and shadow computation.
+**Light** is NOT a **ShaderInputProvider**.
+But several **Lights** can be added to an **Illumination** object which is a **ShaderInputProvider**.

+## Class Illumination (is a RenderInputProvider)
+represents a collection of Lights.

+## Class Camera (is a Spatial)
+provides helpers to set up a view matrix.

+## Class Orthographic (is a RenderInputProvider)
+TBD

+## Class Perspective (is a RenderInputProvider)
+provides the **Input** for perspective projection, i.e. the uPerspectiveViewMatrix Uniform which also requires a **Camera** for view matrix.

+# Core Layer (uses Base Layer, dart:web_gl)
+The **core layer** adds abstractions to the *base layer** which require the use of  **dart:web_gl**.
+Code using the **core layer** can currently not be unit tested but requires more elaborate browser tests.

+## Class Material (is a RenderInputProvider)
-RenderInputs represents a container of Inputs for a ShaderProgram.
+is a light weight container for **Inputs**.

-## class RenderProgram extends RenderInputs

-RenderProgram combines a ShaderProgram with a collection of Nodes to be rendered by it keeping track of the Inputs along the way.
+By convention the *Inputs** pertain to mesh appearance.

-## class RenderPhase extends NamedEntity
+## Class RenderPhase (is a NamedEntity)

-RenderPhase represents a sequence of RenderPrograms.
+represents a sequence of RenderPrograms.

+## Class ShaderProgram (is a RenderProgram)
+represents invocations of an actual GPU program.

+## Class TextureProperties
+is the base class for all textures

+## Class MeshData (is a RenderInputProvider)
+presents attributes and vertex buffers associated with an mesh, e.g. a sphere, cube, etc.
+MeshData objects can be populated directly but often they will derived from **GeometryBuilder** objects.

+## Shader Layer (uses Base Layer)
+provides many standard Vertex and Fragment shaders.

+## Shapes Layer (uses Base Layer)
+contains helpers for creating **GeometryBuilder** objects for basic shapes like cubes and cylinders.
+Higher layers contain wrappers that generate the corresponding MeshData objects from them.

+## Animation Layer (uses nothing)
+provides abstractions for animated meshes.

+## Class Bone
+TBD

+## Class PosedSkeleton
+represents a Skeleton ready to be used for skinning.

+## Class BoneAnimation
+represents Key frame animation data for a single bone in a skeleton.

+## Class SkeletonAnimation
+represents Key frame animation data for an entire skeleton.

+## Importer Layer (uses Base Layer)
+contains helpers reading various mesh file formats into **GeometryBuilders**